bitcoin-dot-org/developer.bitcoin.org/reference/rpc/logging.rst

 If an item is both included and excluded, it will thus end up being excluded.

-The valid logging categories are: net, tor, mempool, http, bench, zmq, db, rpc, estimatefee, addrman, selectcoins, reindex, cmpctblock, rand, prune, proxy, mempoolrej, libevent, coindb, qt, leveldb
+The valid logging categories are: net, tor, mempool, http, bench, zmq, walletdb, rpc, estimatefee, addrman, selectcoins, reindex, cmpctblock, rand, prune, proxy, mempoolrej, libevent, coindb, qt, leveldb, validation
 In addition, the following are available as category names with special meanings:

   - "all",  "1" : represent all logging categories.